microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

 - **DACPAC File\*:** Location of the DACPAC file on the automation agent or on a UNC path that is accessible to the automation agent like, \\BudgetIT\Web\Deploy\FabrikamDB.dacpac.
 Predefined [system variables](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/variables) like, $(agent.releaseDirectory), can be also used here.
 Be sure to specify the full path like $(Build.Repository.LocalPath)\BudgetIT\Fabrikam.dacpac.

-- **Publish Profile:** Publish profile provide fine-grained control over Azure SQL Database creation or upgrades.
+- **Publish Profile:** Publish profile provide fine-grained control over Azure SQL Data Warehouse creation or upgrades.
 Specify the path to the Publish profile XML file on the automation agent or on a UNC share that is accessible by the automation agent.
 As described for the DACAC file location, system variables or wildcards can be also used here.
 This is an optional parameter.

-- **Additional SqlPackage.exe Arguments:** Additional SqlPackage.exe arguments that will be applied when creating or updating the Azure SQL Database like:
+- **Additional SqlPackage.exe Arguments:** Additional SqlPackage.exe arguments that will be applied when creating or updating Azure SQL Data Warehouse like: /p:IgnoreAnsiNulls=True /p:IgnoreComments=True
-    /p:IgnoreAnsiNulls=True /p:IgnoreComments=True

   These arguments will override the settings in the Publish profile XML file (if provided).
 A full list of the arguments that can provided is listed in the ' **Properties**' sub-section of the ' **Publish Parameters, Properties, and SQLCMD Variables**' in the [SqlPackage.exe](https://msdn.microsoft.com/en-us/library/hh550080\(v=vs.103\).aspx) documentation.
 The SQLCMD variables can be also specified here.
 This is an optional parameter.

-**SQL Script File:** Fill in the following options for running the SQL Script file against the Azure SQL Database.
+**SQL Script File:** Fill in the following options for running SQL Script files against Azure SQL Data Warehouse.

 - **SQL Script\*:** Location of the SQL Script file on the automation agent or on a UNC path that is accessible to the automation agent like, \\BudgetIT\Web\Deploy\FabrikamDB.sql.
 Predefined [system variables](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/variables) like, $(agent.releaseDirectory), can be also used here.
 Be sure to specify the full path like $(Build.Repository.LocalPath)\BudgetIT\Fabrikam.sql.

-- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating the Azure SQL Database like:
+- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating Azure SQL Data Warehouse like:
         -ConnectionTimeout 100 -OutputSqlError

-**Inline SQL Script:** Fill in the following options for running the Inline SQL Script against the Azure SQL Database.
+**Inline SQL Script:** Fill in the following options for running inline SQL Scripts against Azure SQL Data Warehouse.

-- **Inline SQL Script\*:** Enter the SQL Script to run against the Azure SQL Server Database.
+- **Inline SQL Script\*:** Enter the SQL Script to run against Azure SQL Data Warehouse.

-- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating the Azure SQL Database like:
+- **Additional Invoke-Sqlcmd cmdlet Arguments:** Additional [Invoke-Sqlcmd cmdlet](https://msdn.microsoft.com/en-IN/library/cc281720.aspx) arguments that will be applied when creating or updating Azure SQL Data Warehouse like:
         -ConnectionTimeout 100 -OutputSqlError

 **Azure SQL Server Firewall**